WEBSITE UNDER RECONSTRUCTION 10/8/2019

-1917 Flora Lockheed (improperly) relocates the Rainbow Ridge claims as placers.
+1917 Flora Lockheed begins acquiring many claims and (improperly) relocates the Rainbow Ridge claims as placers as they were cheaper to patent than lodes.
 This is probably the only mistake she ever made in regard to the Virgin Valley opal field.
 The Roebling Opal is discovered in one of the underground tunnels at Rainbow Ridge in November 2017, a black opal the size of a mans fist with rainbow flashes of color.
 It is bought by Col Washington Roebling, and later becomes part of the Smithsonian's collection in Washington DC.
 At the time of it's discovery it is claimed to be the most valuable opal ever found, valued at a quarter million dollars.

 Lockheed transfers all of her mining claims to the newly formed Rainbow Ridge Mining Company in exchange for ownership in the corporation.

 TO THE PRESENT: 2019

 Flora Lockheed is generally known as "The Opal Queen of Virgin Valley."
 She came to Virgin Valley in 1916 to write a story for a San Francisco newspaper about the Virgin Valley Opals.
 She fell in love with the opals and ended up buying most of the existing claims in the valley, and locating more claims herself.
 She is known to have selected the richest ground in the valley.
 In 191___ she sold all of her claims (including the Stonetree, Bonanza, Opal Queen, and others) to the Rainbow Ridge Mining Company in exchange for stock in the company and to settle mining and stock disputes of another shareholder.
 She was instrumental in the development of the Rainbow Ridge Mine and Virgin Valley opal field.
 Even in her elderly years she would still visit the Rainbow Ridge Mine.
 She last visited the Valley about 1941.
 She never fully realized her dream for Virgin Valley Opals and passed away in 1943 at age 87 in California; her spirit lives on forever in the Valley.